zelanko/sql-docs.it-it/docs/relational-databases/system-stored-procedures/sys-sp-add-trusted-assembly-transact-sql.md

 ## <a name="remarks"></a>Osservazioni

-Questa procedura consente di aggiungere un assembly a  [sys. trusted_assemblies](../../relational-databases/system-catalog-views/sys-trusted-assemblies-transact-sql.md).
+Questa procedura consente di aggiungere un assembly a  [sys.trusted_assemblies](../../relational-databases/system-catalog-views/sys-trusted-assemblies-transact-sql.md).

 ## <a name="arguments"></a>Argomenti